nadanai263/nadanai263.github.io/index.md

 ---
-#### Data Science Tutorials
+#### Data Science Basics

-I construct pipelines using Python, Keras/Tensorflow, Docker, and AWS to rapidly design, containerize, and train machine learning models on the cloud, which allows me to interpret and gain insight into large public datasets.
-I've created an online portfolio to serve both a demonstration and a tutorial of specific steps required to do this, and I hope some of the material may be useful to you.
+I have been building data science pipelines using Python, Keras/Tensorflow, Docker, and AWS which allows me to rapidly design, containerize, and train machine learning models on the cloud.
+I've put together a collection of mini projects to serve both a demonstration and a tutorial of specific steps required to do this, and I hope some of the material may be useful to you.

 ##### 1. Getting the data: Import - Store - Extract - Organise
 [Getting Twitter data](/2018/11/14/Getting-Twitter-Data-with-Python) • [Getting LinkedIn data](/2018/11/15/Getting-LinkedIn-Data-with-Python)